iwatake2222/InferenceHelper_Sample/README.md

 - Set `main` project as a startup project, then build and run!

 **Note**
 When you use Tensorflow Lite in Visual Studio, use `Release` or `RelWithDebInfo` .
-If you use 'Debug', you will get exception error while running.
+If you use `Debug` , you will get exception error while running.

 ### Linux (PC Ubuntu, Raspberry Pi, Jetson Nano, etc.)
 ```sh